jasonvanwyk/web-scrapper/issues.md

 11. **Specialized Libraries**: Use specialized libraries for specific tasks rather than relying on general-purpose libraries with limited support.

 12. **Error Information Preservation**: Ensure error information is preserved throughout the processing pipeline for better debugging.

+13. **Integration over Duplication**: When adding new functionality to a modular system, consider how to integrate with existing components before creating new ones.

 For more detailed learnings, see the [General Learnings](docs/issues/general_learnings.md) document.